geekymon2/carmarketplace-apigateway/README.md

 **Car Marketplace Api Gateway**

-This service provides an entry point for all API interfaces for the UI client.
+* This service provides an entry point for all API interfaces for the UI client.
+* Request Validation through JWT token authentication
+* Swagger API documentation Agreggation for various services

 ## Documentation